Colorado pikeminnow: Threats

-The Colorado Pikeminnow was once a species of fish that resided in much of the Colorado River Basin.
-Due to human impacts and the introduction of non-native fish species, the population has receded to the upper basin.
+The Colorado pikeminnow once resided in much of the Colorado River Basin, but due to human impacts and the introduction of non-native fish species, the population has receded to the upper basin.
 According to the Native Aquatic Species Conservation in Arizona, the installation of dams has altered the fish's movement.
-Along with this, dewatering, altered stream flow, channel morphology, water quality, water chemistry, silt loads, and introduction of non-native fish have challenged the Colorado Pikeminnow (Sublette et al. 1990, Muth and Snyder 1995).
-It has also been hypothesized that due to the installation of dams, the change in water temperature has altered breeding tendencies.
-Breeding is water temperature dependent, meaning the temperature of the water must be perfect for spawning to occur.
+Along with this, dewatering, altered stream flow, channel morphology, water quality, water chemistry, silt loads, and introduction of non-native fish have challenged the Colorado pikeminnow.
+Due to the installation of dams, the change in water temperature is thought to have altered breeding tendencies.
+Breeding is water temperature=dependent, meaning the temperature of the water must be perfect for spawning to occur.
 Changes in these conditions have caused breeding grounds to change.
 Non-native fish have posed a threat in both predation and competition for resources.
-With the introduction of various invasive catfish species, Greenback cutthroat trout, and red shiner (Cyprinella lutrensis), the population of Colorado Pikeminnow has declined drastically.
-A study was conducted analyzing the factors of recruiting young Colorado Pikeminnow.
-In particular, it was found that red shiners feed on the larvae of Colorado Pikeminnow in vivo.
+With the introduction of various invasive catfish species, greenback cutthroat trout, and red shiner (Cyprinella lutrensis), the population of Colorado pikeminnow has declined drastically.
+A study was conducted analyzing the factors of recruiting young Colorado pikeminnow.
+In particular, red shiners feed on the larvae of Colorado pikeminnow in vivo.

 Additionally, land managers in the past have attempted to reduce the native fish population of the Colorado Basin in favor of sport fishing.
 In the mid-1960s, the federal government poured the poison rotenone into the Green and San Juan Rivers, attempting to create an environment supportive of non-native sportfish.
 In September 1962, the Green River was poisoned beginning upstream of Flaming Gorge.
 The poison worked downstream for 3 days until it reached upstream of Dinosaur National Monument.
 Potassium permanganate was used to neutralize the rotenone, but concentrations were higher than expected and rotenone continued into the Dinosaur National Monument area.